Kanakaraya Mudali: Selling his ship

 It is recorded by Ananda Ranga Pillai that Kanakaraya Mudaliar sold his ship.
 The sale of the ship was documented in the presence of the notary.
 Kanakaraya Mudaliar seems to be the first Tamil, who owned a ship during the French rule in India.
 A certificate of sale of The Soucourarna was issued in June 1730.
 The sale was made for the value of 2800 pagodas.
 Dupleix remitted the amount to him in the form of cargo of gold of the voyage to Bengal and Surat.

+Honoured by the French Government

+The Kanakaraya Mudaliar administration and the trustworthy made the French officials honour him with a gold medal.
+This was arranged on 17 October 1738 to present a medal bearing the king's image on one side and the company's arms on the other.
+He was honoured in the open council, and that was witnessed by his successor Anandaranga Pillai.
+Eleven guns were fired on the occasion.
+A gift of a palanquin inlaid with ivory was also made to him.

 Death of his son

 On 22 October 1739, his only son Velavendra Mudali (birth: 12 September 1718) died aged 21.
-Even though the circumstances and the cause of death are not recorded, Ananda Ranga pillai being a well versed astrologist, suggests in his diary that this is due to a bad turn in Kanagaraya Mudaliyar's astrology.
+Even though the circumstances and the cause of death are not recorded, Ananda Ranga Pillai being a well versed astrologer, suggests in his diary that this is due to a bad turn in Kanagaraya Mudaliyar's astrology.
 He also records that Velavendra was buried the next day at 3:00 PM with silk attire and pearl earrings and ring to his finger.

 Kanagaraya was very much disturbed as his son was very helpful to him in all aspects.
-When they returned from the cemetery, Ananda Ranga pillai records that Kanagaraya's wife's sari was set ablaze in an accident and one his Kanagaraya's house was destroyed in fire costing him around 100 varagans.
-All of this are considered by Ananda Ranga pillai as astrological misfortunes.
+When they returned from the cemetery, Ananda Ranga Pillai records that Kanagaraya's wife's sari was set ablaze in an accident and one his Kanagaraya's house was destroyed in fire costing him around 100 varagans.
+All of this are considered by Ananda Ranga Pillai as astrological misfortunes.